Alkami Technology Plano Texas

 How Does Non-Documentary CIP Benefit Users?

 With Documentary CIP, the user has to provide a photo ID or other identity documentation via scan or upload.
 Alternatively, the applicant would physically bring their documents into a branch, which is much more of a hassle for the applicant.
-Each additional step of the onboarding process creates an opportunity for application drop off, potentially ending the banking relationship forever.
+The more friction a user experiences, the more abandonment rates increase.

-The largest benefit of non-documentary CIP is that it significantly reduces user friction.
-Alkami has focused on simplifying the onboarding process with a mobile-first application that can be completed in three minutes or less.
-Alkami’s approach requires minimal data input from the user.
-While completing the application, the user inputs basic personal information: name, address, phone number, date of birth, and social security number.
+The largest benefit of non-documentary CIP is that it significantly reduces user friction by simplifying the data inputs required for the application.
+While completing their mobile-first application, the user inputs basic personal information: name, address, phone number, date of birth, and social security number.

 Alkami’s non-documentary identity verification process.

-Once the deposit account application has been submitted, Alkami runs the users’ personal information against our integration partners’ third-party databases, IDology, TransUnion, FIS ChexSystems, Equifax, and Experian.
-These partners cross-reference the information submitted in the application against public records and credit profile data, ensuring that the information is accurate, while protecting the FI from fraud.
+Once the application has been submitted, Alkami runs the users’ personal information against our integration partners’ third-party databases, IDology, TransUnion, FIS ChexSystems, Equifax, and Experian.
+These partners cross-reference the information submitted in the application against public records and credit profile data, ensuring that the information is accurate – and protecting the FI from fraud.

 How Does Non-Documentary CIP Benefit FIs?